Nehiz/wdd430-react-foundations/my-react-foundation/README.md

 ## Author

-Your Name — BYU WDD430 Student — [Your Email]
+Nehikhare Efehi — BYU WDD430 Student — enehikhare@byui.edu

 ## License

 This project is created for educational purposes as part of BYU coursework.

-## Notes on project structure (recommendation)
+## Notes on project structure

-- Current setup keeps the Next.js app in `my-react-foundation/` inside the repository.
-This is a good approach when you plan to store course notes, multiple small projects, or documentation at the repo root.
+- My current setup keeps the Next.js app in `my-react-foundation/` inside the repository.
+This is a good approach because I plan to store course notes, multiple small projects, or documentation at the repo root.
 - If you prefer the Next.js app to be the repository root (simpler for deployment and typical for single-project repos), you can move the app files up to the repo root.
 If you do that, remove any extra top-level `package-lock.json` (we observed multiple lockfiles earlier) to avoid Next.js workspace warnings.

 Commands to move the app to repo root (optional):